 SDRAM CAS Latency

 This controls the latency between the SDRAM read command and the time that the data actually becomes available.
+NOTE: This field will only be adjustable when SDRAM Configuration is set to [User Define].

 SDRAM RAS to CAS Delay